edge-core/sonic-buildimage/README.md

     make target/debs/swss_1.0.0_amd64.deb-clean

 It is recommended to use clean targets to clean all packages, that are built together, like dev packages for instance.
+In order to be more familiar with build process and make some changes to it, it is recommended to read this short [Documentation](README.buildsystem.md).

 # Note:
 If you are running make for the first time, a sonic-slave-${USER} docker image will be built automatically.